PLOT CHAT 201: ELEMENTS OF PLOT

 - A good attitude and willingness to learn and share.

-WORKSHOP DAY INSTRUCTIONS: When you arrive, check in at registration.
-From there, proceed to the room marked PLOT CHAT 201:ELEMENTS OF PLOT where you’ll find a table with your instructor’s name.
-If you’ve forgotten your instructor’s name, don’t worry, We’ll have that information for you. *All workshops will be located on same floor as registration.
+When you arrive, check in at registration on the 3rd floor.
+From there, proceed to room Cascade B. Please locate the table with your instructor’s name.
+(If you’ve forgotten your instructor’s name, don’t worry, we’ll have that information for you at the registration desk.) *All workshops are located on the same floor as registration.

 During the workshop, you’ll give input on your fellow attendees’ stories as your instructor requests.
 Please do participate, but remember to be respectful of time.
 When the instructor moves to the next participant, the discussion of your own story will be closed, and all focus will move to the next attendee.